matush-v/AllNightLong/README.md

 _____________________________________________________________________________________
 ###WHAT
 AllNightLong is a ~~dating site~~ tool for those who neeed to stay up all night to get work done.
-We incorporte multiple studies and tips found throughout the web.
+We incorportate multiple studies and tips found throughout the web.
 _____________________________________________________________________________________
 ###IDEAS
 * Sexual innuendos